dbojan/csvEdit_Esmeralda/README.md

 If not set, default delimiter is tab.
 If tsv selected as format type, delimiter is tab.

+-changes in v0.91b
+ bugfixes
+ add option to change delimiter. tab ; | , are recognized.

 todo:
 export to xml 2003 spreadsheet.